anandparikh4/Distributed-Spring-24/README.md

 ### aiodocker
 The aiodocker library is a simple docker HTTP API wrapper written with asyncio and aiohttp.
 Rather than making system calls inside the load balancer to perform docker related tasking like adding or removing server containers, aiodocker exposes functions with loads of flexibilities to perform these tasks.

+### fifolock
+This library is used for controlling concurrent read/writes to two important data structures used in the application.
+One of these data structures is used for mapping requests to virtual servers by consistent hasing.
+The other maintains the count of failed heartbeats for the servers.